szenius/notion-burndown/README.md

 A burndown chart PNG file should be generated in the project root directory.

 You will need to schedule this script to run once every day.

+## Example

+Reference [this Notion page](https://foregoing-cub-523.notion.site/Notion-Burndown-Chart-390ba59cef094387900a26f75c108385) to see how I set up my three databases.